 People from all over the world travel to Patagonia due to its beauty and unique topography.
 This is in part due to its magnificent peaks which create the longest continental mountain range best known as the Andes.
 The mountains extend for over 4,300 miles and journey from the southern tip of Tierra del Fuego all the way into western Venezuela.

->

-> Patagonia’s weather is very much defined by the Andes elevation, which functions as a barrier to the wet Westerlies winds that blow relentlessly from the South Pacific ocean.
+Patagonia’s weather is defined by the Andes elevation.
+It functions as a barrier to the wet Westerlies winds that blow relentlessly from the South Pacific ocean.
 Tales about the ferocity of the Patagonian winds abound and are not to be taken lightly.
 Its wind gusts has been known to bend car doors as well as light posts.

->

-> The Andes mountains also delimit the border between the countries of Argentina and Chile, which share the Patagonia region, as well as some of very photogenic and unique national parks.
+The Andes mountains also delimit the border between the countries of Argentina and Chile, which share the Patagonia region, as well as some of very photogenic and unique national parks.

 The Perito Moreno glacier is by far one of the most exciting destinations in Patagonia.